Grains, Livestock mixed. - WTOP News

-CHICAGO (AP) — Grain futures mixed Monday in early trading on the Chicago Board of Trade.
-Wheat for May was unchanged at $6.7725 a bushel; May corn gained 2.75 cents at $6.48 a bushel; May oats was up 3 cents at $3.3975 a bushel; while May soybeans rose 1 cent at 14.9650 a bushel.
+CHICAGO (AP) — Grain futures mixed Tuesday in early trading on the Chicago Board of Trade.
+Wheat for May was off 1.25 cents at $6.76 a bushel; May corn gained 8 cents at $6.56 a bushel; May oats was up 2 cents at $3.4175 a bushel; while May soybeans rose 5.25 cents at 15.0175 a bushel.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.